LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Investigate_Compliance.md

 11. A **Microsoft 365 Sign in** window will appear.
 Select the **Mod Administrator** account provided by your learning provider (admin@M365xZZZZZZ.onmicrosoft.com).

-12. A list of Folder Paths & Folder Path iD's will be displayed.
+12. A list of Folder Paths & Folder Path ID's will be displayed.
 We want to copy the ID of Alex's inbox folder.
 Highlight the entire string starting with **folderid:xxxxxx...** and right-click to copy.

-    Here is an example of what the full sting will like (the letters and numbers will differ, this is just an example):
+    Here's an example of what the full sting will like (the letters and numbers will differ, this is just an example):

     **folderid:47EFE4AD1A8641408C8CCB0EDA12ACCE00000000010C0000**